-While the term Interactive Content is not necessarily new, it was not very known and popular until recently.
+While the term Interactive Content is not necessarily new, it was not very well-known and popular until recently.
 Research shows that companies who leveraged Interactive Content saw a 94% higher increase in content views than companies leveraging traditional, static content.
-In fact, Interactive Content is among the top martech trends in 2022.
+In fact, Interactive Content is among the top martech trends in 2023.
 But what makes it popular today?
 There are many reasons.
 Netflix, with its new interactive TV shows and movies, has something to do with it.
 Then, of course, the COVID-19 crisis as well.
 During the lockdown, companies had to become very ingenious to catch their audience’s attention, and some found out that Interactive Content was a great way to do just that.
 Finally, in May 2020, Google officially shared the news that they will start putting more emphasis on the Page Experience, or simply put, the interactivity of a page, to rank websites.

 With the popularity of Interactive Content rising, we thought it would be a good time to write a beginner’s Guide to Interactive Content starting with what Interactive Content is.

 What is Interactive Content?

 Interactive Content is a type of content where the audience plays a central and active role in the experience.
 In other words, rather than passively consuming a piece of content, the audience is asked to interact with it by answering questions in a quiz, choosing their own journey in a video, collecting points in a game, and so on.

 The goal of Interactive Content is to create personalized and memorable experiences for the viewers, and that’s why lots of companies are adding Interactive Content to their marketing strategies.
 Indeed, adding Interactive Content to your marketing strategy can increase your chances of capturing your customers’ attention and making them engage with your content.

 Interactive Content is content that requires active engagement from the audience.
 More than passively reading, watching, or listening, the audience is required to actively participate and become an integral part of a dynamic, two-way experience.Interactive Content Definition